-In 1886 Francis Galton - the famous anthropologist, eugenicist, geographer, inventor, meteorologist, polymath, statistician, tropical explorer, and second cousin of Darwin - published a fabulous discovery which he labeled "regression towards mediocrity."
-Galton's paper showed the tendency of both tall and short parents to have children whose heights tended towards the mean of the society.
-This might seem small potatoes, but Galton had uncovered a general process - regression to the mean - with potentially profound social implications, since it applies to all personal sweet pea sizes in 1877, but in the 1886 paper he announced the finding as a general law applying to all hereditary traits.

-Galton, 1886.
-Galton had announced initial observation on regression to the mean with characteristics including education, IQ, income and wealth.
+In 1886 Francis Galton - the famous anthropologist, eugenicist, geographer, inventor, meteorologist, polymath, statistician, tropical explorer, and second cousin of Darwin - published a fabulous discovery which he labeled "regression towards mediocrity."2 Galton's paper showed the tendency of both tall and short parents to have children whose heights tended towards the mean of the society.
+This might seem small potatoes, but Galton had uncovered a general process - regression to the mean - with potentially profound social implications, since it applies to all personal characteristics including education, IQ, income and wealth.
 It is a process that has led free-market economists such as Gary Becker to proclaim